wldfngrs/wldfngrs/README.md

-- 👋 Hi, I’m @wldfngrs/oldmanclancy whichever feels right.
+- whoami; Hi, I’m @wldfngrs/oldmanclancy whichever feels right.
-- 👀 I’m working on malware analysis and development, low level software development.
+- studying; malware analysis and development, low level software development.
-- 🌱 I’m building a programming language 'Olive' and working through the Practical Malware Analysis labs; you can check my writing on that on [my substack newsletter](cruxofthematter.substack.com)
+- working; building a programming language 'Olive' and working through the Practical Malware Analysis labs; you can check my writing on that on [Crux of The Matter](cruxofthematter.substack.com)
-- 📫 If you'd like to work collaboratively, reach me on; wldfngrs@gmail.com
+- If you'd like to work collaboratively, reach me on; wldfngrs@gmail.com